Complete-Genomics/DNBSEQ_Complete_WGS/README.md

 # Complete WGS (cWGS)
-This is a pipline the enables the mapping, variant calling, and phasing of input fastq files from a PCR free (PF) and a Complete Genomics' DNBSEQ Complete WGS (cWGS) (a DNA cobarcoding technology) library of the same sample.
+This is a pipline the enables the mapping, variant calling, and phasing of input fastq files from a PCR free (PF) and a Complete Genomics' DNBSEQ Complete WGS (cWGS) (a DNA cobarcoding technology, previous name stLFR) library of the same sample.
 Running this pipeline results in a highly accurate and complete phased vcf.
 We recommend at least 40X depth for the PCR free library and 30X depth for the cWGS library.
 Below is a flow chart which summarizes the pipeline processes. *Note, SV detection with Pangenie is a beta version of the pipeline.

 ![flowchart](images/Flow_chart.png)